 "Meat on the stick" is one of the oldest dishes in the history of mankind and therefore it´s no surprise that it´s very popular also at the Caucasus.
 No matter whether we are speaking about the Russian shashlik, Azeri shish kebab, Armenian khorovats or Georgian mtsvadi - it´s essentially the same lambpork or veal barbecue.
 Historically, it´s been the fare of highlanders and hunters, but also Georgian kings indulged in it.
 Nowadays, it´s a popular dish at the family celebrations.

 Behind this peculiar name hides the veal meat baked with mushrooms and potatoes in the clay pot, generously covered with cheese.
-Not a very traditional dish, rather a "Soviet" one.
-Still, I can only recommend it.
+Not a very traditional dish, rather a "Soviet" food.
+Still, I can only recommend it, the meat is usually very tender, juicy and goes well with other ingredients.

 Meat stewed with the leaves of tarragon and a sour additive (usually tkemali, but a better cook will use sour plums).
 The meat is soft and has an unusual, exotic taste.
 True chakapuli should be cooked from veal or lamb meat, but common is also one made from chicken or mushrooms.